 LEZ emissions standards will become stricter from October 2020.
 From 8th April 2019, the ULEZ standards will affect petrol and diesel vehicles driving in central London.

-The ULEZ is going to replace the T-Charge and it will be in operation 24 hours a day, 7 days a week, every day of the year within the same area as the current Congestion Charge Zone (CCZ).
-The ULEZ daily charge will be paid in addition to the current weekday Congestion Charge and the Low Emission Zone (LEZ) charge.
+The ULEZ replaces the T-Charge and is in operation 24 hours a day, 7 days a week, every day of the year within the same area as the Congestion Charge Zone (CCZ).
+The ULEZ daily charge is to be paid in addition to the current weekday Congestion Charge and the Low Emission Zone (LEZ) charge.